 Begin thinking about and finding information for your project immediately.
 By the end of completing the first module, prepare an outline of your paper.
 If you have any questions about this assignment, be sure to contact your instructor.
-Once you've drafted your outline, phone your instructor so that you can discuss the outline for your project.
+Once you've drafted your outline, please contact your instructor so that you can discuss your chosen crop and the outline for your project.